Democrats boycotting Trump's State of the Union

 Rep. Gregory Meeks, D-N.Y., said Trump "does not respect [him]."
 Therefore, he will also skip the State of the Union.

 “At every opportunity, he’s disrespected me and individuals who look like me.
-I cannot respect him,” Meeks told MSNBC’s “Politics Nation."
+I cannot respect him,” Meeks told MSNBC.

 Rep. Bobby Rush

-“This has been the most chaotic, divisive, and incompetent first year of any administration and I will not sit and watch as Trump pretends that he’s off to a successful start,” Rep. Bobby Rush, D-Ill., said in a statement.
+“This has been the most chaotic, divisive,\ and incompetent first year of any administration and I will not sit and watch as Trump pretends that he’s off to a successful start,” Rep. Bobby Rush, D-Ill., said in a statement.

-The congressman said that the president “does not respect the office, our long standing institutions, traditions, and many of our citizens, who he has repeatedly insulted.”
+The congressman said that the president “does not respect the office, our longstanding institutions, traditions, and many of our citizens, who he has repeatedly insulted.”

 Rep. Jan Schakowsky

-Rep. Jan Schakowsky, D-Ill., said she will also boycott the State of the Union.
+Rep. Jan Schakowsky, D-Ill., said she would also boycott the address.

-"I refuse to normalize President Donald Trump and his loathsome language and actions," Schakowsky said in a statement Friday.
+"I refuse to normalize President Donald Trump and his loathsome language and actions," Schakowsky said in a statement.
 "The American people have been subjected to a year of racist, erratic, and divisive behavior from their Commander in Chief, and I refuse to accept that as the new normal."

 This isn't the first Trump event Schakowsky has chosen not to attend.
 The congresswoman also skipped Trump's inauguration, the Chicago Tribune reported.